ElliottC823/Powerhouse/README.md

 ### Local
 If you're looking to run Powerhouse locally, download the [Loader here](https://github.com/ElliottC823/powerhouse/releases/tag/local)

+## Integrating Powerhouse
+If you are looking to integrate Powerhouse into a website, download the [Loader here](https://github.com/ElliottC823/powerhouse/releases/tag/local) and integrate it into the website.

 ## Platform Support

 Any platform with a web browser that can run HTML 5 can run Powerhouse locally or online, though some games might not work.